-There are a number of standards that FSD uses for guidance to, and compliance with, its activities.
-These standards cover all disciplines of FSD's operations and its management and also complement FSD's values and principles.
+There are a number of standards that provide the framework within which FSD values must be applied, and that FSD uses for guidance to, and compliance with, its activities.
+These standards cover all disciplines of FSD's operations and its management.
 Standards that FSD uses can be divided into general humanitarian standards, technical standards and financial and administrative standards.

+3.1.
 External and International Standards